John-H-Smith/SilentTeleport/README.md

 ## SilentTeleport
 -----------------
-A lightweight sponge plugin that lets the player teleport to others without them getting notified via chat messages.
+A lightweight spigot/bukkit plugin that lets the player teleport to others without them getting notified via chat messages.

 ------------